atlantidezign/copyman/docs/USAGE.md

 - By clicking the **Set Size Filter** button, it selects the items with size inside the range while deselecting the others.
 - By clicking the **Add Addictive Size Filter** button, it adds the items that match, without altering the others.
 - By clicking the **Add Subtractive Size Filter** button, it removes any selected item that matches with the size range.
-- In the **Size Filters List** you can see all Size filters applyed and remove individual filters.
+- In the **Size Filters List** you can see all Size filters applied and remove individual filters.
 - Using the **Clear Size Filters** button, it removes the Size filters.

 #### Diffs Filters